shehio/Policy-Gradient/README.md

-# RL: Policy Gradient Methods
+# RL: Policy Gradient Methods & Deep Q-Learning

 ## Project Overview
-This project implements a minimal, educational version of policy gradient reinforcement learning (REINFORCE) to train an agent to play Atari games including Pong and Breakout.
+This project implements both Policy Gradient (REINFORCE) and Deep Q-Network (DQN) reinforcement learning algorithms to train agents to play Atari games including Pong and Breakout.
 The code is modular, easy to follow, and inspired by classic deep RL tutorials.
-The project has been significantly upgraded with modern Python, PyTorch, and cloud infrastructure.
+The project has been significantly uses modern Python, PyTorch, and cloud infrastructure.

 ## Features
+- **Dual Algorithm Support**: Both Policy Gradient (REINFORCE) and Deep Q-Network (DQN) implementations
 - **Multi-Game Support**: Train on Pong, Breakout, and other Atari games with proper game-specific handling
 - **Modern Gymnasium**: Upgraded from deprecated `gym` to modern `gymnasium` library
 - **Python 3.13 Support**: Updated to work with the latest Python versions